SMAK PAK Survival Kits

 IMPORTANT NOTICE: On attaching anything to your parachute harness.

-Incorrectly attaching Survival Kits (like my SMAK Paks) PLBs, SPOT, units, knives, kitchen sinks or any other item to your parachute harness can cause serious problems.
+Incorrectly attaching Survival Kits (like my SMAK Paks) PLBs, SPOT or InReach units, knives, kitchen sinks or any other item to your parachute harness can cause serious problems.
 Learn more details by clicking important notice below:

 Your troubles aren't over once your parachute gets you safely back on earth.
 While it is possible that you will land in the parking lot of a local pub and can recount your heroic bailout to the stunned bar patrons over a cold one, you will more than likely end up in a field facing several possible problems.